LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/conversational-ai.md

 published: false

 ---
 [**VIDEO**](https://vimeo.com/351175763/80a0f9d8dc)

 Conversational Commerce has opened new channels for customers to interact with brands across all stages of their journey.
 With the growing number of customer interactions from different messaging apps, innovative companies are looking for ways to efficiently handle high-volumes of messaging conversations -- while delivering a great customer experience.

-LivePerson Conversational AI offers an end-to-end orchestration of brand to consumer conversations using LiveIntent for intent detection, Maven’s AI tools for routing and recommended actions, and Conversation Builder for building bot and automations.
+LivePerson Conversational AI offers an end-to-end orchestration of brand to consumer conversations using LiveIntent for intent detection, Maven’s AI tools for routing and recommending actions to agents, and Conversation Builder for building bots and automations.
 With LivePerson’s conversational AI capabilities, brands can personalize conversational experiences for each customer throughout their journey - at scale.

 ## Key capabilities

 Using LivePerson’s powerful tools, Conversational AI has the ability to:

-* Assess the intent, context, and predict what might happen next.
+* Assess consumer intent and conversation context to predict what might happen next
-* Route dynamically to human agents or bots to solve customer requests quickly.
+* Route dynamically to human agents or bots to solve customer requests quickly
-* [Recommend the next best conversational actions](https://knowledge.liveperson.com/ai-bots-automation-maven-recommended-actions.html), including to ask clarifying questions, suggest knowledge base answers, route to a particular agent, and join bots built in the [Conversation Builder](https://knowledge.liveperson.com/ai-bots-automation-conversation-builder-conversation-builder-overview.html) or a third-party.
+* [Recommend the next best conversational actions](https://knowledge.liveperson.com/ai-bots-automation-maven-recommended-actions.html), including to ask clarifying questions, suggest knowledge base answers, route to a particular agent, and join bots built in the [Conversation Builder](https://knowledge.liveperson.com/ai-bots-automation-conversation-builder-conversation-builder-overview.html) or a third-party
-* Give brands transparency into every [AI decision](https://knowledge.liveperson.com/ai-bots-automation-maven-maven-overview.html) so they can control and manage the way AI is used in their conversational pipelines - accelerating customer experience improvements and brand efficiency.
+* Give brands transparency into every [AI decision](https://knowledge.liveperson.com/ai-bots-automation-maven-maven-overview.html) so they can control and manage the way AI is used in their conversational pipelines - accelerating customer experience improvements and brand efficiency

 ## How Conversational AI Works